ranjith-ofcl/kafka_data_streaming/readme.md

 Real-Time Data Streaming from PostgreSQL to Snowflake using Kafka

-Overview
+Overview:

 This project aims to achieve real-time data streaming from PostgreSQL to Snowflake using Kafka.
 By leveraging Kafka as a messaging system, Debezium for change data capture (CDC), and Python for data processing.

-Technologies Used
+Technologies Used:

-PostgreSQL
+    * PostgreSQL
-Snowflake
+    * Snowflake
-Kafka
+    * Kafka
-Debezium
+    * Debezium
-Python
+    * Python

 Before you begin:
 Make sure to setup the below requirements before beginning this project setup.

 1. PostgreSQL

 Installation guide: https://www.w3schools.com/postgresql/postgresql_install.php

 2. Make sure wal_level of your PostgreSQL is "logical", so that it will allow us to capture the changes.
 And create a logical replication

 Guide: https://hevodata.com/learn/postgresql-logical-replication/

 2. Docker Desktop

 Installation guide: https://docs.docker.com/desktop/install/windows-install/

 3. Github

 Setup guide: https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories

 4. Connecting Github to your IDE - In this project, I've used VS Code

 Guide: https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-visual-studio-code

 5. Snowflake setup guide:

 Guide: https://docs.snowflake.com/en/user-guide-getting-started

 Setup Instructions

 1. Start Docker Engine

-2. Clone the repository
+2. Clone the repository using terminal

 git@github.com:ranjith-ofcl/kafka_data_streaming.git

-3. Navigate to the Project directory cd kafka_data_streaming/
+3. Navigate to the Project directory

+cd kafka_data_streaming/

-4. create a new terminal and start the Docker containers docker-compose up -d
+4. create a new terminal and start the Docker containers

+docker-compose up -d

 docker-compose file has all the required images and container informations to run this project efficiently.

 5. Once the Docker images are up and running make sure they are responding as expected using your browser

-ZOOKEEPER_CLIENT_PORT: localhost:2181
+    * ZOOKEEPER_CLIENT_PORT: localhost:2181
-KAFKA: localhost:29092
+    * KAFKA: localhost:29092
-DEBEZIUM: localhost:8083
+    * DEBEZIUM: localhost:8083
-SCHEMA-REGISTRY: localhost:8081
+    * SCHEMA-REGISTRY: localhost:8081
-KAFKA-MANAGER: 9000
+    * KAFKA-MANAGER: 9000

 In this project, we won't need to interact with Zookeeper port, kafka port or schema-registry port.
 We only need Kafka-manager and Debezium, so if other ports are not responding, don't worry, just check the container is running fine in Docker Desktop application